twitter/gatekeeper-service/README.md

     - Purge application specific passwords
     - Purge 3rd party access tokens
     - Invalidate backup (verification) codes
-    - Move a user to an OU named "/Offboarded Users"
+    - Move a user to a custom Organizational Unit
     - Restore a user back to the default "/" OU
   * Google GMail
     - Set Out Of Office message (with a configurable message)